-While they are different products, both marijuana and cigarettes produce harmful and toxic secondhand smoke, and are associated with adverse health outcomes such as cardiovascular effects on the body (hardening and narrowing of the arteries, heart attack and stroke).5 And, unlike traditional tobacco products, research confirms that exposure to secondhand marijuana smoke produces a secondhand high.
+While they are different products, both marijuana and cigarettes produce harmful and toxic secondhand smoke associated with adverse cardiovascular effects like hardening and narrowing of the arteries which could lead to heart attack and stroke.5 And, unlike traditional tobacco products, research confirms that exposure to secondhand marijuana smoke produces a secondhand high.6

 Nonsmokers exposed to marijuana secondhand smoke in a room without ventilation tested positive for THC for up to three hours following exposure.8 Marijuana secondhand high effect is particularly troubling when considering the potential impact to children exposed to marijuana smoke.

 Unfortunately, reports of marijuana secondhand smoke exposure are on the increase in California.
 A 2018 statewide survey found that adult exposure to marijuana secondhand smoke often occurs in public spaces, including sidewalks, parks, and shopping areas as well as private homes.
-In addition, 40% of adult Californians reported recent exposure to marijuana secondhand smoke in 2018, almost doubling in just two years.9
+In addition, 40% of adult Californians reported recent exposure to marijuana secondhand smoke in 2018, an 86% increase in just two years.9

 The potential harm from marijuana secondhand smoke exposure highlights the importance of understanding marijuana use law in California: